hsin919/exp_beacon/README.md

 ````

 A beacon will be created by clicking the green button.
-Message "Buy one iPhone6 Plus got one free !!!!" will be send if a central is connected to this sample app by clicking the green button again.
+Message `Buy one iPhone6 Plus got one free !!!!` will be send if a central is connected to this sample app by clicking the green button again.

 ````objective-c
 - (IBAction)buttonClicked:(id)sender {